Turn Graphics On

 Pros and cons of strategic coordination

 The potential benefits to be gained from the engagement of a small group of states in an ongoing peace process are considerable.
-In a best case scenario - as seen, for example, in the negotiation of peace agreements in Central America, the role played by the Core Group in East Timor, or the engagement of the Troika in southern Sudan - they bring: leverage, information and practical help to the lead mediator (including through coordination of action in the Security Council as appropriate); legitimacy and influence to the states in the groups; a level of equilibrium, as well as technical and other assistance, to parties to the conflict that may otherwise be characterized by their asymmetry; and attention, resources, and the potential for coherence in the international intervention as a whole.
+In a best case scenario – as seen, for example, in the negotiation of peace agreements in Central America, the role played by the Core Group in East Timor, or the engagement of the Troika in southern Sudan – they bring: leverage, information and practical help to the lead mediator (including through coordination of action in the Security Council as appropriate); legitimacy and influence to the states in the groups; a level of equilibrium, as well as technical and other assistance, to parties to the conflict that may otherwise be characterised by their asymmetry; and attention, resources, and the potential for coherence in the international intervention as a whole.

 The circumstances within which this potential has been achieved have, of course, differed widely in accordance with the unique characteristics of each peace process.
 However, some common elements can be identified.